Suisun Marsh Natural History Association

 JACKRABBITS

 So far we've looked at some of the baby animals people commonly encounter in the spring.
-Now we'll discuss some of the common so-called "problem" animals around us, and try to provide some information on dealing with them.
+Now we'll discuss some of the common wild animals that live around us, and provide information on living peacefully with them.

 OPOSSUM

 The odd-looking Opossum, or possum, is an animal people often see and are unnecessarily alarmed by in their yards.
 Their long nose, gray fur, and long naked tail gives them an almost prehistoric appearance.
-Possums are rather primitive animals, being marsupials, or pouched mammals - the only one found in the United States.
+Possums are rather primitive animals, being marsupials, or pouched mammals, with the babies born very small and growing for some time in the mother's pouch - with opossums the only marsupial found in the United States.

-Possums are fairly harmless animals, but pets should be kept away from them and, as with all wildlife, they should never be cornered or attempts made to handle them unless absolutely necessary.
+Opossums are fairly harmless animals, but pets should be kept away from them and, as with all wildlife, they should never be cornered or attempts made to handle them unless absolutely necessary.
+Review how to avoid problems for more tips.

 SNAKES

-Many people share misconceptions about snakes.
+Many people have the wrong idea about snakes.
 In reality, the large majority of them are harmless, gentle creatures that provide valuable service in controlling rodent populations around our farms and homes.

 The snakes most likely to be seen in our area are garter snakes and gopher snakes, both harmless.
 King snakes and rattlesnakes are encountered much less frequently.
 The gopher snake's superficial resemblance to the rattlesnake often creates problems for it, but they can actually be told apart fairly easily.
 Although the gopher snake will vibrate its tail, it has no rattles, the unique property of the rattler.
 The gopher snake also has round pupils in its eyes like ours, while the rattler's pupils are elliptical, or pointed like a cat's.